josemariasaldana/VXLAN-network-in-a-PC/experiment2.md

 ### Second ARP exchange

-Packet 3 is the ARP request sent by vxlan1, asking for the MAC address of 10.0.0.2.
-This packet is the first one that goes through the VxLAN tunnel.
+Packet 3 is the ARP request sent by `vxlan1`, asking for the MAC address of `10.0.0.2`.
+This packet is the first one that goes through the VXLAN tunnel.
 Packet 4 is the response to that ARP request.
 It is also tunneled.

 These packets are the first ones that go through the tunnel: